alecksandr26/my-flask-code/errorspages/README.md

     </body>
 </html>
 ```
-Then flask has a funcion to deal with those cases, the function is `app.errorhandler`, and it receives the type of error which we want to deal, like this.
+Then flask has a funcion to deal with those cases, the function is `app.errorhandler`, and it receives the type of error which we want to deal, like this, another thing if you take look is that we receives the error msg though the function.
 ```
 from flask import Flask, request, render_template

 app = Flask(__name__)

 # Just like this we can deal with the different type of errors
 @app.errorhandler(404)